Tipi-Hack/tipi-hack.github.io/_posts/2022-04-01-bzhctf-bons-baisers-de-russie.md

         cloudap :       KO
 ```

-From the BloodHound point of view, this user does not have any interesting privileges, nor any privileges on the `PC1.CONTI.RU` computer.
+From the BloodHound point of view, this user does not have any interesting privileges, nor any privileges on the `PC1.CONTI.RU` computer...

 We have to find another way to escalate privileges.
 At the beginning of the challenge, we had to play with PKINIT and PFX.
-Our nmap scan reveals that there is an ADCS role installed on the domain controller and we didn't look at it yet.
+Our nmap scan revealed that there is an ADCS role installed on the domain controller and we didn't look at it yet.
 Time for ADCS information gathering!

-We use [Certipy](https://github.com/ly4k/Certipy) excellent tool to enumerate ADCS objects and permissions:
+We use [Certipy](https://github.com/ly4k/Certipy), which is an excellent tool, to enumerate ADCS objects and permissions:
 ```
 $ certipy find -hashes "00000000000000000000000000000000:7a0f1f2a2b2a749312b97777b61cd6a5" 'CONTI.RU/Дарья@10.0.20.11'
 Certipy v2.0.9 - by Oliver Lyak (ly4k)